Eleonora Rossi Drago

-Eleonora Rossi Drago, born Palmira Omiccioli, (23 September 1925 – 2 December 2007) was an Italian film actress.
+Eleonora Rossi Drago, born Palmina Omiccioli, (23 September 1925 – 2 December 2007) was an Italian film actress.
 She was born in Quinto al Mare, Genoa, Italy, and had the leading role in Le amiche.
-She appeared in Un maledetto imbroglio.
-In 1960, for her performance in Estate violenta, she won the best actress prize of the Mar del Plata Film Festival and the Nastro d'argento.
+She appeared in The Facts of Murder.
+In 1960, for her performance in Violent Summer, she won the best actress prize of the Mar del Plata Film Festival and the Nastro d'argento.
 In 1964, she appeared in La Cittadella.
 She died in Palermo, Italy.